Brexit Consequences for the U.K., the EU, and the United States

 On March 29, 2017, the U.K. Prime Minister Theresa May submitted the Article 50 withdrawal notification to the EU.
 It gave the U.K. and EU until March 29, 2019, to negotiate an agreement.

-- Keep the deal.
+- Keep May's deal or one similar to it.
 The U.K. doesn't have the economic clout to negotiate a better one.
+Many in Parliament vehemently disagree with that assessment.

 Brexit Plan Summary

-The UK remains within a "customs union" with the EU for a unspecified period.
+Under the plan, the U.K. remains within a "customs union" with the EU for an unspecified period.
 This continues the trade that both parties wanted.
 The two sides will not impose tariffs on each other's imports.
 They are free to tax imports from other countries.
-On the other hand, the customs union prevents the UK from negotiating separate trade deals with other countries.
+Critics want the freedom to negotiate separate trade deals with other countries.

-The U.K. retains complete access to capital but can restrict the flow of immigrants.
-European nationals can continue to live and work in the country without work visas.
+The U.K. retains complete access to capital.
+The 3 million European nationals living in the U.K. can continue to live and work in the country without work visas.
+The 1.3 million U.K. citizens can continue to do the same in the EU.

-The U.K. would also abide by the European Court of Judgment and EU laws without being allowed to vote.
+The U.K. would also abide by the European Court of Judgment and EU laws.
+But, since it's no longer a member of the EU, the U.K. can no longer vote on the laws.
 That is similar to Norway's relationship with the EU.
+But critics oppose this arrangement.

 Since the U.K. remains in the EU customs union, it prevents a "hard border" between northern and southern Ireland.
-Northern Ireland part of the U.K. and southern Ireland is an independent country and a member of the EU.
+Northern Ireland is part of the U.K. and southern Ireland is an independent country and a member of the EU.
+Until 1998, this was a militarized border due to sectarian violence that left more than 3,500 people dead.

-The Prime Minister must next get the plan approved by the British Parliament.
-That's likely to happen in December.
-It must then be approved by the European Council, the 20 EU countries with 65 percent of the population, and the European Parliament.
+If the deal had been approved by Parliament, then the U.K. and EU would draft a detailed trade declaration.
+Another EU summit would rule on that declaration.
+Any plan must then be approved by the European Council, the 20 EU countries with 65 percent of the population, and the European and U.K. Parliaments.

-Once those major hurdles are overcome, then the United Kingdom will copy the EU laws into its laws, which can later be amended or repealed.
-In March 2018, Prime Minister May said many laws would be similar to EU laws so the U.K. can keep trade and capital access.
+Once those major hurdles were overcome, then the U.K. would copy the EU laws into its laws, which can later be amended or repealed.

-The main advantage for the United Kingdom is that it can again prohibit the free flow of people from the EU.
+May's plan did not allow the U.K. to prohibit the free flow of people from the EU.
 That was the primary reason people voted for Brexit.
 They were concerned about an increase in refugees from Africa and the Middle East.

 Brexit's biggest disadvantage is that it's slowing the U.K.'s economic growth.
 Most of this has been due to the uncertainty surrounding the final outcome.

 Uncertainty over Brexit has slowed the U.K.'s growth to 1.3 percent in 2018.
-U.K.'s Treasury Chief Philip Hammond reported that it would slow to 1.9 percent in 2019, and 1.6 percent in 2020.
-A resolution should allow the economy to improve to 2% in 2019.
+U.K.'s Treasury Chief Philip Hammond reported that it would slow to 1.9 percent in 2019 and 1.6 percent in 2020.
+A resolution should allow the economy to improve to 2 percent in 2019.
 The British pound is 14 percent lower than before the referendum.
-That helps exports, but increases the prices of imports.
-The pound should strengthen once the deal is approved.
+That helps exports but increases the prices of imports.
+The pound would strengthen once a deal is approved.

-Critics say the U.K. must still follow EU guidelines and pay EU exit fees.
+Critics of the May's plan said the U.K. must still follow EU guidelines and pay EU exit fees.
 But, since it's no longer a member, it won't be able to vote on those guidelines.

 Consequences of a Hard Brexit

-A hard Brexit would be disastrous for The City, the U.K.'s financial center.
-It would no longer be the base for companies that use it as an English-speaking entry into the EU economy.
+Even with a trade agreement, a hard Brexit could be disastrous for The City, the U.K.'s financial center.
+Companies would no longer use it as an English-speaking entry into the EU economy.
 The City of London reported that 5,000 jobs could be lost.
-That could lead to a real estate collapse in The City.
-Many new office buildings are under construction.
-They may sit empty if The City's financial services industry moves elsewhere.
+That could lead to a real estate collapse.
+There are many new office buildings under construction that would sit empty.
 Housing prices have already started to fall.

-Also, U.K. companies would also risk losing the ability to bid on public contracts in any EU country.
+Also, U.K. companies could lose the ability to bid on public contracts in any EU country.
 These are open to bidders from any member country.
 The most significant loss to London is in services, especially banking.
-Practitioners will lose the ability to operate in all member countries.
-This could also raise the cost of airfares, the internet, and even phone services.
+Practitioners would lose the ability to operate in all member countries.
+A hard Brexit could raise the cost of airfares, the internet, and even phone services.

 Under a hard Brexit, the U.K. could lose Scotland.
-First, Scotland will try to stop Brexit by voting against it.
-But Scotland doesn't have the authority to do that.
-It could then decide to join the EU on its own, as some countries within the kingdom of Denmark have.
-Last but not least, Scotland's leader has also warned she may call for another referendum to leave the United Kingdom.
+It could join the EU on its own, as some countries within the kingdom of Denmark have.
+It may even have a referendum to leave the United Kingdom.

 Consequences for the EU

-The Brexit vote is strengthening anti-immigration parties throughout Europe.
+The Brexit vote has strengthened anti-immigration parties throughout Europe.
 As a result, Germany's Chancellor Merkel has already announced she will not run for re-election.
 If these parties gain enough ground in France and Germany, they could force an anti-EU vote.
 If either of those countries left, the EU would lose its most robust economies and would dissolve.

 On the other hand, new polls show that many in Europe feel a new cohesiveness.
 The U.K. often voted against many EU policies that other members supported.
 International Monetary Fund Director Christine Lagarde said, “The years are over when Europe cannot follow a course because the British will object.”
 She added, “Now the British are going, Europe can find a new elan.”